egberts/egberts.github.io-src/content/articles/ssh-overview.md

 Cancel remote forward

-I’ve also never had to rekey a session for any reason, as SSH protocol version 2 does it automatically after a certain amount of data has been transferred.
+I’ve also never had to rekey a session for any reason, as SSH protocol version 2 does it automatically after a certain amount of transferred data.
 You can mess with it via the RekeyLimit configuration directives, or read more about it in RFC 4344.
-Suspending SSH via tilde-Ctrl-Z is handy from time to time, especially when you’re on the console of a machine that doesn’t have screen or some other multiplexer on it (or you forgot to start one).
-Of course, you have to remember that when you need it, but now that you’ve read it maybe you will.
+Suspending SSH via tilde-Ctrl-Z is handy from time to time, when you’re on the console of a machine that doesn’t have screen or some other multiplexer on it (or you forgot to start one).
+Of course, you have to remember that when you need it, but now that you’ve read it, maybe you will.

 List of forwarded connections is handy for managing the forwards you might have created with the command line.
-Backgrounding SSH attempts to close all the connections, and will wait patiently for them to die.
-I have never needed this, because I’m the impatient bastard that just tilde-periods them if they don’t close right away.
+Backgrounding SSH attempts to close all the connections, and will wait forever for them to die.
+I have never needed this, because I’m the impatient bastard that will type tilde-periods if they don’t close right away.

 You can use the EscapeChar configuration directive to change the tilde, if that conflicts with something.
-Or you can just type it twice to send it.
+Or you can type it twice to send it.

 Current Secured Configurations